vcync/modV/README.md

 ## Contribution
-modV is open to contrib ution.
+modV is open to contribution.
 Currently the project needs (in order of priority):
 * full re-write for ES6
 * a better UI
 * work on the mediaManager and loading/saving Modules